To be eligible for academic scholarships students must test at Saint Patrick on January 9, 2016. (Individual circumstances may cause an exception)

 Daniel Murphy Scholarship Foundation

 The Daniel Murphy Foundation (DMSF) is a non-profit organization that provides partial four-year high school scholarships for eighth grade students.
 Applicants must demonstrate academic potential and strong character, financial need, reside within the Chicago city limits or surrounding communities that do not have a strong public school system, and complete the DMSF Financial Information Form.
-Contact the Daniel Murphy Foundation at 312.455.7716 or visit their website at www.dmsf.org for more information.
-Application Deadline: October 2014
+Contact the Daniel Murphy Foundation at 312.455.7800 or visit their website at www.dmsf.org for more information.

 HFS Chicago Scholars

-HFS Chicago Scholars is a non-profit organization that provides partial high school scholarships for academically motivated yet economically disadvantaged young men and women.
-Applicants must have a grade point average (GPA) of 3.0 or better, a score in the 40-55 percentile on 7th grade standardized tests in math and reading, evidence of positive academic work ethic, and a demonstration of financial need.
-Contact HFS Chicago Scholars at 312.421.4070 or visit their website at hfschicagoscholars.com for more information.
-Application Deadline: November 2014
+HFS Chicago Scholars is a non-profit organization that assists economically disadvantaged Chicago inner-city high school students who show academic and leadership promise achieve their educational goals by providing financial assistance and mentoring.
+Applicants must have a grade point average (GPA) of 3.0 or better for 7th and 8th grades, average to above average on 7th grade standardized tests in math and reading, evidence of positive academic work ethic, and a demonstration of financial need.
+Contact HFS Chicago Scholars at 312-421-4070 or visit their website at hfschicagoscholars.com for more information.

 Standing Tall Foundation